autolab/Tango/README.md

 3. [Read the documentation for the VMMS API](https://github.com/autolab/Tango/wiki/Tango-VMMS-API).
 4. [Test whether Tango is set up properly and can process jobs](https://github.com/autolab/Tango/wiki/Testing-Tango).

+## Python 3 Upgrade
+We are in the process of porting Tango from Python 2 to Python 3.
+The current working branch for the update is `python3-upgrade`.

 ## Contributing to Tango

 1. [Fork the Tango repository](https://github.com/autolab/Tango).